ellerypan/MBTI-ML/README.md

 ## Methods
-We first cleaned up the text data and created NLP features, then we fit different models such as Multinomial Naive Bayes, Logistic Regression, Random Forest, XGBoost, LightGBM and LSTM.
+First, we cleaned up the text data and created NLP features, then fit different models such as Multinomial Naive Bayes, Logistic Regression, Random Forest, XGBoost, LightGBM and LSTM.

-We used metrics such as AUC, F1 score and accuracy to judge the performance of our models.
-We then fine tuned our models and finally, to build up our test set, we scraped tweets from celebrities like Obama and Lady Gaga, using our model to predict their MBTI.
+Metrics such as AUC, F1 score and accuracy were used to evaluate the performance of models.
+We then fine tuned our models and leveraged voting classifier to ensemble them.
+Finally, to build up our test set, we scraped tweets from celebrities like Obama and Lady Gaga, using our model to predict their MBTI types.
+The predictions look interesting.

 <img width="1275" alt="Screen Shot 2019-05-07 at 1 35 43 AM" src="https://user-images.githubusercontent.com/40588854/57285633-7a2a1a00-7068-11e9-9a0c-6af3c6e582b8.png">